sourcegraph/handbook/content/people-ops/onboarding/git_intro.md

 - [GitHub walkthrough](https://youtu.be/sz6zfrQpCQg) on Youtube

+## Glossary

+- **Repository:** A collection of (usually related) source code and other files, plus the history of those files.
+It is a location for your project, similar to a Google Drive folder that stores related documents in one place.
+- **Branch:** A specific series of changes in a repository, usually used to isolate changes during their development.
+Branching lets you make changes, test them in a staging area, then merge them into the “main branch” (the “live” part of your code).
+- **Main (sometimes referred to externally as “Master”) Branch:** The primary/default branch of a repository, usually holding the actively-developed product and working on features (non-working versions tend to stay in branches).
+This is the “live” part of a project that can be viewed by the public.
+- **Commit:** A single point in the Git history; the entire history of a project is represented as a set of interrelated commits.
+The word "commit" is often used by Git in the same places other revision control systems use the words "revision" or "version".
+Also used as a short hand for commit object.
+- **Pull Request:** Creating a pull requestis a way of proposing your changes to a repository.
+You can ask for reviews from certain people in a pull request.
+- **Merge:** Bring the contents of your branch into the main branch.
+Merging is performed by an automatic process that identifies changes made since the branches diverged, and then applies all those changes together.
+In cases where changes conflict, manual intervention may be required to complete the merge.

 ## Git basics

 - [Git intro](https://guides.github.com/introduction/git-handbook/)
 - Hackernoon git intro [Part 1](https://hackernoon.com/understanding-git-fcffd87c15a3) and [Part 2](https://hackernoon.com/understanding-git-2-81feb12b8b26).

 To visualize the git flow, there's [an article version](https://guides.github.com/introduction/flow/) and [a video version](https://www.youtube.com/watch?v=47E-jcuQz5c&index=1&list=PLg7s6cbtAD17Gw5u8644bgKhgRLiJXdX4).

+To visualize the Handbook git flow specifically, see the diagram [here](../../editing.md#overview).

 [Video introduction to GitHub](https://www.youtube.com/watch?v=sz6zfrQpCQg)